 Bridge City is a somewhat small city located in the state of Texas.
 With a population of 7,941 people and two constituent neighborhoods, Bridge City is the 261st largest community in Texas.

-Bridge City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bridge City is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Bridge City who work in sales jobs (13.13%), office and administrative support (10.16%), and healthcare (6.27%).
+Unlike some cities, Bridge City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bridge City are a mix of both white- and blue-collar jobs.
+Overall, Bridge City is a city of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Bridge City who work in sales jobs (12.95%), office and administrative support (11.00%), and management occupations (7.93%).

 The most common language spoken in Bridge City is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and French.